nearform/nscale/README.md

 ```

 ### Preflight check
-Before running nscale please ensure that the termial you are running in is correctly configured with the above pre-requisties.
+Before running nscale please ensure that the terminal you are running in is correctly configured with the above pre-requisties.

 #### github
 Ensure github is correctly configured by checking the output of the following command